Capturing render errors

 In the dashboard, you’ll see errors reported with extra debugging info in a “React” tab.
 For example:

-React error information in the the dashboard
+React error information in the dashboard